Jagerente/gocfg/README.md

 	// Supported Tags:
 	// - env: Specifies the environment variable name.
 	// - default: Specifies the default value for the field.
 	// - omitempty: Allows empty fields.
-FOR STRINGS ONLY!
+	//              If both the parsed value and the default value are empty,
+	//              the field will be set to the zero value for its type in Go.

 	LogLevel          LoggerConfig
 	RedisConfig       RedisConfig